Woodje/Varenumre/README.md

 Varenumre
 =========

-Opdating a comma-separated file from a .CSV-file
+Updating a comma-separated file from a .CSV-file